Best 18650 battery charger

 For large 32600 batteries, 0.8A is pretty slow, but for 18650 batteries, that would mean a maximum of 4.5 hours of charging… and usually less with lower capacity cells.

 A great feature is the wide variety of chemistries and batteries it charges.
-If you need to charge many batteries and many kinds of batteries at the same time, this me the one you are looking for.
+If you need to charge many batteries and many kinds of batteries simultaneously, this is the one you are looking for.

 ps.
 I once bought the Efest LUC C8 a while ago, but didn’t like how it worked with the touch panels etc.. so I don’t recommend buying the Efest in case you were wondering.